Why is Java such a high-security risk for the campus?

-Since late 2011, a multitude of critical vulnerabilities have been discovered in Oracle's Java platform.
+Since late 2011, a multitude of critical vulnerabilities has been discovered in Oracle's Java platform.

 In many cases, running the latest available versions of Java offers no protection for users.
 To date, at least eight zero-day attacks targeted the Java platform, affecting millions of systems.
 Most exploits require little or no user interaction.
 Users' systems are compromised simply by visiting a malicious web page in a Java-enabled browser.
 Anti-virus and anti-malware software are often ineffective against such attacks.

 Due to the high frequency and impact of Java vulnerabilities, efforts must be made to uninstall or disable Java whenever possible.
-Because many university systems require the use of Java for day-to-day business needs, other security measures must be put in place to adequately mitigate institutional risk.
+Because many university systems require the use of Java for day-to-day business needs, other security measures must be put in place to mitigate institutional risk adequately.

 The following tips and best practices have been developed to help system administrators and end-users secure systems against attacks targeting Java.

-If you do not have a specific business need for Java, it is highly recommended that you uninstall it.
+If you do not have a specific business need for Java, we recommend that you uninstall it.

 Users that may require Java for desktop applications (e.g. OpenOffice), should follow the instructions on How to Disable Java in Web Browsers.
 Disabling Java for browsers will not prevent you from desktop-based Java usage, which is typically less of a security risk than browser-based Java usage.

 Users can uninstall Java from their system(s) by following the instructions below: